marks530/ms2-project-resubmit/README.md

 During testing I discovered that on the iPad in Chrome Dev Tools the score entry section is jumbled yet it works on an iPad Pro.
 I was able to correct this by modifying the css rules
 Javascript code was checked on
   -  [jshint](https://jshint.com/)

+  The code check identified 2 missing semicolons which were corrected.
+The code check also identified a number of unused variables one of which was a function definitely in use so I was reluctant to change these elements.

 ## Bugs